MortgageMortgage Rates

-Mortgage Interest Rates Forecast for 2024: Will Rates Drop?
+Mortgage Interest Rates Forecast for 2024: Will Rates Drop in December?

-After the Federal Reserve’s first rate cut of the year in September, 30-year mortgage rates dropped to their lowest point in more than two years — and we could see a similar reaction if the Fed institutes another rate cut this November.
+After the Federal Reserve’s first rate cut of the year in September, 30-year mortgage rates dropped to their lowest point in more than two years.
+But we didn’t see as strong a reaction after the second cut in November, and we’re not guaranteed a significant drop if the Fed institutes a third cut in December.

 How does the Federal Reserve affect mortgage rates?

-Potential homebuyers can expect better affordability in November than they saw during most of the last few years.
+Potential homebuyers shouldn’t expect significantly better affordability in December than they saw during most of the last few months.

 Why is there a housing shortage?

 High rates and the “mortgage rate lock-in” effect, which makes homeowners reluctant to sell, continue to drive up home prices.
-As of late 2023, nearly 60% of existing homeowners had mortgages with rates below 4%, which represents savings of around $66,000 over the life of the loan compared to current rates.
+As of mid 2024, the average homeowner had a mortgage with a rate 2.5 percentage points lower than the current market rate.
 That’s why they’ll likely need to see rates come down further before feeling like it’s time to venture back into the market.

-Home sales are picking up slowly but remain low compared to 2023.
-Purchase volume was up by 10% compared to this same time last year, according to the Mortgage Bankers Association’s (MBA) weekly mortgage applications survey for the week ending Oct.
-25, 2024.
+Home sales are picking up but remain low compared to 2023.
+Purchase volume was up by 52% compared to this same time last year, according to the Mortgage Bankers Association’s (MBA) weekly mortgage applications survey for the week ending Nov.
+27, 2024.

 Refinancing doesn’t make sense for most homeowners sitting on the low rates they locked in before 2022.
 That’s when the market began its march upward — moving ever further from the sanguine rates of 2021 which, even at their highest point, barely exceeded 3%.

-But, despite the conditions for refinancing being pretty unfriendly throughout 2024, we saw some interesting shifts in September and October.
-Compared to the same week one year ago, the number of refinance applications were up by 119% on average, according to the MBA’s data for the weeks between Sept.
-9 and Oct.
-25. That’s a striking increase, but we also need to remember that refinance demand is in the process of recovering from extreme lows.
+But, despite the conditions for refinancing being pretty unfriendly throughout 2024, we saw a shift once fall hit.
+Compared to the same period in 2023, the number of refinance applications were up by 111% on average in October and 63% in November, according to the MBA’s data for the weeks between Oct.
+1 and Nov.
+22. That’s a notable increase, but we also need to remember that refinance demand is in the process of recovering from extreme lows.

 “Refinancing still remains relatively uncommon from a long-term historical perspective,” Channel adds, “and extremely low relative to where it was during the height of the pandemic.
 Even if more people are thinking about refinancing today than they were a year ago, we’ve still got a long way to go before it becomes as common as it ‘usually’ is.”